I Want To...

 John M. Colmers

-John M. Colmers is Vice President, Health Care Transformation and Strategic Planning for Johns Hopkins Medicine.
+John M. Colmers is Senior Vice President, Health Care Transformation and Strategic Planning for Johns Hopkins Medicine.
 In this senior management position, Mr. Colmers works with leaders from the Johns Hopkins Health System, the Johns Hopkins School of Medicine, and related organizations to develop and implement a strategic plan consistent with the organization’s tripartite mission of research, education, and patient care and responsive to the new challenges of health reform and more value-demanding health marketplace.

 From January 2007 to January 2011 he served as the Secretary of the Maryland Department of Health and Mental Hygiene.
 This cabinet level agency has a budget of $9 billion is responsible for protecting, promoting and improving the health and well being of Marylanders through a broad range of programs including Medicaid, public health, behavioral health, state health facilities, and regulatory oversight.